New York, New York Summary

 The new 2023 Broadway show is loosely based on the 1977 Martin Scorsese film New York, New York which starred Liza Minnelli and Robert De Niro in the lead roles.

-The Broadway show features the iconic song "New York, New York" which was written for Scorsese's musical drama film which was released in April 1977.
-The movie was a box-office failure and lost significant money for the studio.
+Scorsese's musical drama film was a box-office failure and lost significant money for the studio.

-1979 Frank Sinatra Records the Song "New York, New York"
+1979 Frank Sinatra Re-Records the Song "New York, New York"

 Nowadays, most people ironically associate the New York, New York theme song with Sinatra, not the original singer Liza Minnelli and certainly not the original movie that has long been forgotten.